boozallen/sdp-libraries/docs/concepts/unit-testing/writing-tests.md

 ```

 Now create a `setup:` block to define some do some pre-test preparation not covered by the `setup()` fixture method.
-In this example, the binding variable `config` is set to null, and a mock for the `error` pipeline step is created.
+In this example, the binding variable `config` is set to `null`, and a mock for the `error` pipeline step is created.

 ```groovy
 def "Pipeline Fails When Config Is Undefined" () {